noripyt/django-cachalot/docs/quickstart.rst

 :Description:
   Sequence of SQL table names that will be the only ones django-cachalot will cache.
 Only queries with a subset of these tables will be cached.
+  The sequence being empty (as it is by default) doesn’t mean that no table can be cached: it disables this setting, so any table can be cache.
+  :ref:`CACHALOT_UNCACHABLE_TABLES` has more weight than this: if you add a table to both settings, it will never be cached.
   Use a frozenset over other sequence types for a tiny performance boost.